JakeMSc/ml-ops-test/README.md

 ## How to install and run
 Clone this repository and follow the instructions in [this blog post]().
 Specifically, make sure satisfy the prerequisites with regards to the AWS and GitHub Workflows set-up.

-## Need help?
-Or want to contribute?
-If you need any help in following this guide you can [drop us a message in Discord](https://dvc.org/chat).
-In case you run into any issues that need fixing, don't hesitate to open an issue in this repository and/or submit a fix in a pull request.
-# ml-ops-test
-# ml-ops-test